mmjaw2/SmartMouseTrap/README.md

 # SmartMouseTrap

-This is Arduino code for 2 arduinos running to create a mouse trap.
+This is Arduino code for 2 Arduinos running to create the Smart Mouse Trap.

 Arduino #1 must have an UltraSonic Sensor and motor.
 Arduino #2 must have 2 LEDs and a button.